SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

     * Yolov5 &rarr; runs &rarr; detect &rarr; exp

 #### Step 4 - Coding to detect, count and compare the data to the AIS data file
-* This code will be attached as a python file and the explanation for the logic behind it would be explained as comments in the same.
+* This code will be attached as a Python file, and the explanation for the logic behind it will be explained as comments in the same.